Little Shell Island

-Little Shell Island is a small island 2km east of Sidney, British Columbia, Canada.
+Little Shell Island is a small island 2 km east of Sidney, British Columbia, Canada.
 It is part of the Gulf Islands.
 The island is approximately 1 acre (0.4 hectares) in size.
 It is part of the Little Group of islands near Sidney and has a rich variety of wildlife.
 It is named after its beach, which is composed of broken seashells.

 In 2021, it was put up for sale for $1.1 million.